 Countdown To Forex Expo Dubai 2025 Your Chance To Take Home The Jetour X70 FL

-Dubai, UAE, 12 Sep, 2025, ZEX PR WIRE , The countdown has begun for the highly anticipated 8th edition of Forex Expo Dubai 2025 , taking place on October 6–7 at the Dubai World Trade Centre .
+Dubai, UAE – 13 September, 2025 – The countdown has begun for the highly anticipated 8th edition of Forex Expo Dubai 2025 , taking place on October 6–7 at the Dubai World Trade Centre .
 With less than four weeks remaining, the event is nearing full capacity with 250+ global brands confirmed to exhibit.

 Over the years, Forex Expo Dubai has established itself as a leading event in the global trading and investment calendar, drawing thousands of professionals eager to explore the latest innovations and opportunities shaping financial markets.
 The 2025 edition will elevate the experience with 150+ expert speakers, exclusive workshops, cutting-edge product showcases, and thought-provoking panel discussions.